rfalias/project_zomboid_bot/README.md

 pzwatcher.py - Will watch logs and report ingame activities to specified channels

-### This must be locally hosted on your PZ server due to the interactions it requires to get specific information

 You can use one or the other, or both.